Montague Nuclear Power Plant

 The Montague Nuclear Power Plant was a proposed nuclear power plant to be located in Montague, Massachusetts.
 The plant was to consist of two 1150 MWe General Electric boiling water reactors.
 The project was proposed in 1973 and canceled in 1980, after $29 million was spent on the project.

-On 22 February 1974, Washington's Birthday, organic farmer Sam Lovejoy took a crowbar to the weather-monitoring tower which had been erected at the site on the Montague Plains.
+On 22 February 1974, George Washington's Birthday, organic farmer Sam Lovejoy took a crowbar to the weather-monitoring tower which had been erected at the site on the Montague Plains.
 Lovejoy felled 349 feet of the 550-foot tower and then took himself to the local police station, where he presented a statement in which he took full responsibility for the action.
 Lovejoy went on trial in September 1974 on charges of malicious destruction, but was acquitted on a technicality.
 Lovejoy's action galvanized local public opinion against the plant which ended the project entirely.

-In 1975, Lovejoy made the first documentary film to emerge on the anti-nuclear movement, and Lovejoy's story, called Lovejoy's Nuclear War.
-He later helped to form the Clamshell Alliance anti-nuclear group.
-In 1977, the Clamshell Alliance was involved in a series of mass protests against utilities attempting to build nuclear power plants, occupying the proposed site of the Seabrook nuclear power reactor in New Hampshire.
-This series of protests, which resulted in 1,400 arrests, inspired nuclear opposition groups in other parts of the United States.
+In 1975, Green Mountain Post Films made Lovejoy's Nuclear War which told the story of the tower toppling and subsequent trial.
+The documentary film was instrumental in organizing the anti-nuclear movement.
+Lovejoy, and other members of the Montague Farm commune, such as Anna Gyorgy and Harvey Wasserman, helped to form the Clamshell Alliance anti-nuclear group.
+In 1977, the Clamshell Alliance was involved in a series of mass protests against the proposed Seabrook, NH twin nuclear plants.
+The series of protests occupying the proposed site of the Seabrook nuclear power reactor in New Hampshire resulted in over 1,400 arrests, garnered national publicity and inspired nuclear opposition groups in other parts of the United States.